rscopes/react-scopes/readme.md

 RS seems semantically & functionally stable. <br/>
 Also it's should be free of memory leaks.<br/>
 <br/>
-That's said RS was not written trying to be the faster/cleaner system one shot, but trying to :
+That's said RS was not written trying to be the faster/cleaner system one shot, but to :
 - Have better scalability ( by making complex components independent )
 - Easily define & reuse async data process
 - Make async SSR
 - Avoid using tons of independents libs to manage the app state
-- Easily manage async
+- Easily serialize & restore full or partial app state
 - etc

 ### About decorators